Local rules

 Hole 4: The path running through the no play zone is part of this no play zone.

-Relief from interference by red or black landscape poles located in a penalty area is allowed under Rule 16.1b, with the following modifications.
+located in a penalty area is allowed under Rule 16.1b, with the following modifications.

 • Reference Pont: The nearest point of complete relief must be in the penalty area.